chendrak/EasyChallenges/Thunderstore/README.md

           // Multiply elite monster health by this value
           // Optional
           "EliteHealthMultiplier": 0.1,

+          // Stages are on the map are replaced by question marks
+          // Optional
+          "StagesHidden": false,

           // More fine grained control over what stats will be changed at the start of this run
           // Optional